mikekitckchan/mikekitckchan.github.io/_posts/2019-10-05-host-flask-web-server-in-raspberry-pi.md

 sudo service nginx start
 ```

 Then, type your pi's IP address in browser of a device connected to same router, you will find a NGINX site hosting there.
 It is because, NGINX has a default site host in ```etc/nginx/sites-enabled```.
-Our job is to replace this by our website built in Flask.
+Next step is to replace this by our website built in Flask.
 So, let's remove the “default” file first.

 ```
 sudo rm /etc/nginx/sites-enabled/default